 Popular trope in Betsy-Tacy.
 All of the married couples seem very happy, with a lot of discussion in later books being about how these loving, healthy marriages form and continue to work.

-Leonard and Griselda Clement from Murder At The Vicarage.
+Leonard and Griselda Clement from The Murder at the Vicarage.
 That's despite the fact that Leonard did just about the opposite of what he considered conventionally right when he married Griselda.

 Mr. and Mrs. Everdeen.
 When he died she became so grief stricken she couldn't even look after their children for a long time.

-It's never mentioned explicitly that they got married, Katniss and Peeta spend the rest of their lives together in a loving relationship and eventually start a family.
+Though it's never mentioned explicitly that they got married, Katniss and Peeta spend their entire adult lives together in a loving relationship and eventually start a family.